robertfromsms/page9-backend-api/README.md

 7. postgresql database
 8. output json data

-Information about accessing the api
+Information about accessing the api (view using raw for proper formating)

 query {
     users(idList: [...]) { // [User]